Skip to content

 Search for participating providers on the Colorado Universal Preschool website.

-Once you find a provider, you can enroll for the 2024-2025 school year at https://upk.colorado.gov/.
-For families wanting to take advantage of both UPK Colorado and DPP tuition credits for the 2024-2025 school year, DPP recommends that you apply for UPK Colorado first.
+Once you find a provider, you can enroll for the 2024-2025 or 2025-2026 school years at https://upk.colorado.gov/.
+For families wanting to take advantage of both UPK Colorado and DPP tuition credits, DPP recommends that you apply for UPK Colorado first.
 Once enrolled in your preschool of choice, you can then apply for DPP tuition support.
 Learn more about getting preschool tuition support.

 Colorado UPK aims to fund up to 15 hours of preschool per week for 4-year-olds* (visit CDEC’s UPK qualifying factors webpage to learn more about qualifying for additional Colorado UPK funding).
 Many families–and children–need more than that.
 The good news is that with DPP as a complement to Colorado UPK, many Denver families are able to receive additional support and have their preschool needs met fully.
 Families can also choose to pay for additional hours at their preschool of choice if available.